AlbinOdelstav/Apps/README.md

 - [Authenticated Goose articles on WriTeach](https://writeach.com/posts/-MA77uj7zWPCTMtiCeW-/Firebase-Authentication---1---Firebase-setup)

 #### Other articles
-[Here](https://writeach.com/articles/tagged/Android) are all articles on WriTeach that I written about android development.
+[Here](https://writeach.com/articles/tagged/Android) are all articles on WriTeach that I have written about android development.